Tpm-0/Logisim-Evolved-Custom-Templates/README.md

-Make sure your using logisim evolved not logiSim!
+Make sure you're using LogiSim Evolved not LogiSim!